expel-io/cloud-resource-counter/README.md

    * We look at all task definitions and collect all of the `Image` name fields inside the Container Definitions.
    * We then simply count the number of unique `Image` names _across all regions._ This is the only resource counted this way.
+   * We do not check that there is more than 1 running task.
+If the task definition exists, we count it.
    * This is stored in the generated CSV file under the "# of Unique Containers" column.

 1. **Lambda Functions.** We count the number of all Lambda functions across all regions.